 Really, is that it?

-There are a few programs not included in this cataloguing/browsing comparison because I don’t cover them on Life after Photoshop.
+There are a few programs not included in this best image cataloguing software comparison because I don’t cover them on Life after Photoshop.
 This is because I stick to programs I would definitely recommend rather than listing every single Photoshop alternative on the market.